bsmulders/CaptureTheData/README.md

 These scripts can automate the process of logging data, parsing data and generating reports.
 They operate on ctdlogger.
 Scripts for specific hardware platforms or configurations will be added later.

 ## Usage
+### ctdstorage
+*structure.sql* contains the structure for an empty database. *testset.sql* contains various recorded demo trips.
+These files are SQLite compatible and encoded in UTF-8.

+Pre-made databases are available in the form of *structure.sqlite* and *testset.sqlite*.
+The *testset.sqlite* file is already parsed and has the reports generated.

 ### ctdlogger

 Call the make-file (/ctdlogger/build/Makefile) to build the project.